AY2122S1-CS2103T-F13-2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## 1. Introduction

 NurseyBook is a **desktop app made for nurses in nursing homes to aid them in managing contacts and tasks in their busy lives.
 It is optimized for use via a Command Line Interface** (CLI) while still **having the benefits of a Graphical User Interface** (GUI).
-If you can type fast, NurseyBook can manage your contacts & tasks done faster than traditional GUI apps! :smile:
+If you can type fast, NurseyBook can help you manage your contacts & tasks faster than traditional GUI apps! :smile:

 --------------------------------------------------------------------------------------------------------------------